Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

-# Azure Document Intelligence (previously Form Recognizer) client library for Python
+# Azure Form Recognizer client library for Python

 Azure Document Intelligence (previously Form Recognizer) is a cloud service that uses machine learning to analyze text and structured data from your documents.
 It includes the following main features: